 Port Isaac Cornwall

 Port Isaac in North Cornwall has been a favourite places for holiday makers for many years.
-A traditional

-fishing village, away from the crowds and unspoilt by much of the commercialism seen in many seaside resorts.
+and unspoilt by much of the commercialism seen in many seaside

-The Port Isaac is located on a natural sheltered inlet
+resorts.
+Port Isaac is located on a natural sheltered inlet

 with the oldest part of the village built around the harbour of